Dental Health Frequently Asked Questions

 Colorado, New Jersey and Illinois

-to dental offices because of disabilities or old age to
+travel to dental offices because of disabilities or old

-equipment is taken into nursing homes, community mental
+dental equipment is taken into nursing homes, community

 Miles for Smiles Mobile Dental Clinic, sponsored by